nightrunner91/nightvue/README.md

 ## How to use it?

-First of all, you need to install Vue CLI
+First of all, you need to install Vue CLI globally:

 ```
 npm install -g @vue/cli
-# OR
-yarn global add @vue/cli
 ```

 Then clone repo and install dependencies